wp-plugins/easy-text-links/readme.txt

 *Easy Text Links* keeps track of the expiry dates of the text links on your page, and removes them when expired.
 It also gives you easy means of sending a reminder email to the advertiser, block or delete the links all from your blog page itself, without having to go to the admin page.
 Of course, it is smart and secure so that only the blog admin with the right privileges will ever see the options to modify the links.
 It does all this magic using a modern AJAX/jQuery framework with an attractive lightbox effect.

 If you have a popular blog, text links can potentially bring in much more revenue than any contextual advertising.
 In my case, the difference was easily a factor of 100.
 Keep in mind, however, that most contextual ad providers (such as AdSense) do not like paid link placement, for obvious reasons.
-Your blog may get penalized in terms page rank or search listing placement.
+Your blog may get penalized in terms of page rank or search listing placement.
 Please weigh the pros and cons carefully before embarking on text link advertising.
 If you do decide to go for it, this plugin will be able to help.

 = Features =